PoisotLab/ms_straight_lines/manuscript.md

 Note that while $e^\phi$ is shown in these equations for clarity, in the text we use $\phi$ to refer to the parameter after exponentiation.

 Because we want to compare all our models using information criteria, we were required to use a discrete likelihood to fit all models.
 Our model uses a discrete likelihood by default, but the previous three models (LSSL, constant connectance and the power law) normally do not.
-Instead, these models have typically been fit with Gaussian likelihoods, sometimes after log-transforming L and S. For example, +@eq:pl becomes a linear relationship between $\text{log}(L)$ and $\text{log}(S)$.
+Instead, these models have typically been fit with Gaussian likelihoods, sometimes after log-transforming $L$ and $S$.
+For example, +@eq:pl becomes a linear relationship between $\text{log}(L)$ and $\text{log}(S)$.
 This ensures that predictions of $L$ are always positive, but allows otherwise unconstrained variation on both sides of the mean.
 To keep this same spirit, we chose the negative binomial distribution for observations.
 This distribution is limited to positive integers, and can vary on both sides of the mean relationship.

 We selected priors for our bayesian models using a combination of literature and domain expertise.
 For example, we chose our prior distribution for $p$ based on @Mart92 , who gave a value of